scottpenn/capstone_project_2/README.md

 5. Backtesting
 6. Paper Trading

 Each Notebook must be run in order, to ensure that the proper files are created.
+Each step may be modified and ran again as long as the previous steps have been run.

 The notes contained in the notebooks are a work in progress, and will be updated.